htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     swap space configured by the operating system.

 :macro-def:`STARTER_HIDE_GPU_DEVICES[STARTER]`
-    A boolean that defaults to true.
-When true, a HTCondor started as root on Linux systems will use the devices cgroup prevent the job from being able to access any nvidia GPUs not provisioned by the system.
-The device files will still exist in /dev, but any attempt to access them will fail, regardless of their unix file permissions.
-The nvidia-smi command will not report them as being available.
+    A Linux-specific boolean that defaults to true.
+When true, if started as root, HTCondor will use the "devices" cgroup to prevent the job from accessing any NVidia GPUs not assigned to it by HTCondor.
+The device files will still exist in ``/dev``, but any attempt to access them will fail, regardless of their file permissions.
+The ``nvidia-smi`` command will not report them as being available.
-    Setting it to false returns to the previous functionality of never hiding them.
+    Setting this macro to false returns to the previous functionality (of allowing jobs to access NVidia GPUs not assigned to them).

 :macro-def:`USE_VISIBLE_DESKTOP[STARTER]`
     This boolean variable is only meaningful on Windows machines.
 If